Luana Vaetoe, Chief Executive Officer

 Hazel Rico, Executive Liaison

 Hazel Rico currently serves as the Executive Liaison at Becoming Independent.
 She plays a pivotal role in the organization by providing high-level administrative and strategic support to BI’s Chief Executive Officer.
 Hazel also functions as the primary contact person for the Board of Directors and associated working groups – Board Executive Committee, Board Development Committee, and Board Finance & Audit Committees.
 Hazel was first exposed to the field of human services when she joined BI in 2016.
 She immediately bought into BI’s culture, mission, and aspirations for the future.
 Her professional background is in retail operations management.
 Her experience and skill set has allowed her to work closely with the Human Resources department, the Fund Development Team, and the Social Enterprise Division, ensuring that the experience across all customer groups is a positive one.
-Hazel earned her Bachelor’s degree in Sociology with a minor in Anthropology, from the University of California, Irvine.
+Hazel earned her Bachelor’s degree in Sociology with a minor in Anthropology, from the University of California, Irvine and is a graduate of the National Leadership Consortium on Developmental Disabilities program through the University of Delaware.
 Given her outgoing nature, and affinity for family, community, and making meaningful connections, migrating to the field of human services was a natural fit.